ZarehD/AspNetStatic/Readme.md

 It's a piece of cake.

-1. Add the Nuget Package to your ASP.NET Core web app project
+1. Add the Nuget Package to your ASP.NET Core project
    ```
    dotnet add package AspNetStatic
    ```